Medulloblastoma

 English

-Amar Gajjar is a Pediatric Hematologist Oncology provider in Memphis, Tennessee.
+Amar Gajjar is a Hematologist and an Oncologist practicing medicine in Memphis, Tennessee.
 Dr. Gajjar is rated as an Elite provider by MediFind in the treatment of Medulloblastoma.
-His top areas of expertise are Medulloblastoma, Embryonal Tumor with Multilayered Rosettes, Glioma, Diffuse Midline Glioma H3 K27M-Mutant, and Posterior Fossa Decompression.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Medulloblastoma, Embryonal Tumor with Multilayered Rosettes, Glioma, Diffuse Midline Glioma H3 K27M-Mutant, and Posterior Fossa Decompression.

 Learn about our expert tiers